adityas129/blog/content/posts/Winter2020.md

 For the first two months, I will be based out of my hometown, Grande Prairie, Alberta.
 After that point, travels will take me to Southeast Asia.

+P.S. : If you have experience in BCI/ML and want to work on projects together, that contact page is not too too far away :)